iridakos/goto/README.md

 ### macOS - Homebrew

 A formula is on its way and will be available when this [pull request](https://github.com/Homebrew/homebrew-core/pull/25281) gets merged.
-Watch issue #9 for updates.
+View [issue #9](https://github.com/iridakos/goto/issues/9) for updates.

 ## Usage